+The turnover of discontinued operation, namely the Duplication of Audio Cassettes was down at RM11 thousand in FY2010 compared to RM108 thousand in FY2009 and also recorded a loss of RM122 thousand in FY2010 due to its cessation of the business operations in January 2010.
 The decrease in the Cassette business was mainly due to lower market demand.
 The decline has been consistent for some years now as it is expected that this sunset business will ultimately being phased out in place of newer media formats.